-Distributor maintenance, which is the owner's responsibility, includes regular examination of the distributor cap for cracks, checking condition of ignition wires, maintaining serviceable distributor points, and proper ignition timing at specified intervals.
+Distributor maintenance, which is the owner's responsibility, includes regular examination of the distributor cap for cracks, checking condition of ignition wires, and proper ignition timing at specified intervals.
 Refer to the Maintenance Schedule folder for additional information.

 NOTE: Refer to Tune-up label on engine for correct specifications.